devsim/devsim_documentation/sphinx/source/symdiff.rst

   +----------------------------------------------------+---------------------------------------------------------------------------------------------------------------------------+

-Commands for specifying and manipulating user functions are listed in :numref:`symdiff__userfunccommands`.
+Commands for specifying and manipulating user functions are listed in :ref:`symdiff__userfunccommands`.
 They are used in order to define new user function, as well as the derivatives of the functions with respect to the user variables.
 For example, the following expression defines a function named ``f`` which takes one argument.

 .. code-block:: none